 The detector also incorporates a hush function for false alarms, which is convenient.
 It is an eco-friendly device that doesn't produce harsh smells or contain chemicals.

-This fire alarm is available on the websites of online retailers such as Amazon, where it has earned a rating of 4.5 out of 5 stars.
+This fire alarm is available on the websites of online retailers such as Amazon.

 7. Elvicto Smoke Combination Photoelectric Smoke & Carbon Monoxide Detector